 Emma Jackson (2005-2010) Young Homeless People and Urban Space: Dis/placements, Mobilities and Fixity .
-Now a Post-Doctoral Research Assistant working on an ESRC-ANR funded project exploring the relationship between the middle classes and the city in Paris and London. (with Les Back)
+Was a Post-Doctoral Research Assistant working on an ESRC-ANR funded project exploring the relationship between the middle classes and the city in Paris and London and now holds a postdoctoral position in Urban Studies at Glasgow (supervised with Les Back)

-Mike Leary (2004-2010 part-time) Representations of Space and the Space of Representation: A Lefebrvian analysis of Castlefield, Manchester. (with Michael Keith).
-Whose new book, The Production of Urban Public Space: international comparisons, Policy Press, Bristol Urban Regeneration from a Global Perspective, co-editor, Routledge will be published soon.
+Mike Leary (2004-2010 part-time) Representations of Space and the Space of Representation: A Lefebrvian analysis of Castlefield, Manchester. (with Michael Keith). published as The Production of Urban Public Space: international comparisons, Policy Press, Bristol Urban Regeneration from a Global Perspective.
+Mike teaches urban planning at Southbank University.

 Patrick Butterfield 'The Human Economy: NGOs and New Forms of Capital and Self' (2012-)

 Jamie Woodcock 'When the Worker is Labour and Commodity: New Forms of Work' (2012-)

 Denise Claux 'Eating the Peruvian Nation; Foodways and National Culture' (Visual Sociology) (2012-)

 ESRC Anna Bull 'Making Music: Authority and Practice' (2012-)